 Video: Example W Hotel Barcelona Promotional Trailer

-5. Produce Short-Form Video Content
+9. Produce Short-Form Video Content

-The short-form video has taken the internet by storm in recent years, especially thanks to platforms like TikTok or features like YouTube Shorts and Instagram Stories.
+The short-form video has taken the internet by storm in recent years, especially thanks to platforms like TikTok and features like YouTube Shorts and Instagram Stories.
 Short-form video content has a lot of advantages over long-form content, including requiring little in the way of time investment and attention span from viewers.

 Within hotel marketing, short-form videos can often achieve what would take hundreds or even thousands of written words to achieve.
 You can use short-form videos to highlight your hotel’s main features, showcase your employees’ work, demonstrate some of your brand values, or attract attention through viral marketing.